iamkanishka/Jasmine-Karma_testing/Readme.md

 34. Implementation of beforeEach and afterEach methods in the Test Suite - Jasmine Testing.
 35. Implement main.js spec file & create all the available specs for the functions - Jasmine Testing.
 36. Implement beforeAll and afterAll lifecycle methods in main spec file - Jasmine Testing.
+37. Use of this keyword in Jasmine Testing.
+How to use the "this" in specs - Jasmine Testing.